Is it True Love or just Gas?

 - Does this person have baggage from the past they refuse to deal with (or worse, seem unaware of)?

 That’s just a couple of the many facts you want to gather about the person with whom you’re questioning your feelings.
-If your answers to any of the above questions is a “no” or an “I don’t know” then you are not in love.
+If your answers to any of the above questions is not favorable or if you don’t know either way, then you are not in love.
 You are infatuated.

 Your feelings are causing you to hope or assume things you factually do not know.
 This is why romance is one of the most deadly of the intimacy impostors.
 Most succumb to it’s noxious poison, before they have time to put on their gas mask.